The Joy of Letting Go of Stress

-In this space, allow yourself to see the basic goodness of this very moment, always available to us if we’re willing to see it.
+In this space, allow yourself to see the beauty of moment, always available to us if we’re willing to see it.

-Find the joy of the rediscovery of this goodness in yourself and this moment.
+Find the joy of the rediscovery of this beauty in yourself and this moment.

-This is the practice of letting go of the struggle, and accepting this moment as it is, and yourself as you are.
+This is the practice of letting go of suffering and accepting this moment as it is, and yourself as you are.